mnjd/Trains/README.md

 ### Prerequisites
 python3.6 (2.7 should be fine)
-pytest (to install: '''pip install pytest''')
+pytest
+'''
+pip install pytest
+'''